Terry Williams (murderer): Murders of Hamilton and Norwood

 Again citing from court records: "Williams exited the vehicle, approached Draper, and said quietly, "Play it off like you going home, like you want a ride home, and we gonna take some money."
 Draper understood Williams to be proposing a robbery.
 The two then got inside Norwood's automobile and Draper began to provide false directions to his "home."
 In reality, Draper's directions led Norwood to a secluded area adjacent to the Ivy Hill Cemetery.
 Once there, Draper reached over the backseat, grabbed Norwood from behind and ordered him "to be quiet and get out of the car."
 Norwood stopped the vehicle and complied.

 Williams and Draper then led Norwood into the cemetery and ordered him to lie facedown near a tombstone.
 A quick search of Norwood's person revealed $20 hidden in his sock.
 At this point, Norwood began to plead for his life.
 The two assailants responded by removing Norwood's clothing and tying him up; Norwood's hands were bound behind his back with his shirt, his legs were bound together with his pants, and his socks were forcefully jammed into his mouth.
 Once Norwood was bound, Williams said to Draper, "Wait, I'm going to the car.
 We're getting ready to do something."
 And he walked off.

 Williams returned with a tire iron and a socket wrench, the latter of which he gave to Draper.
 Draper, seemingly having second thoughts, urged Williams to leave.
 Williams replied, "I know what I'm doin, I know what I'm doin.
 Don't worry about it, I know what I'm doin."
 He then began battering Norwood's head with the tire iron.
 When he noticed that Draper was frozen in place, Williams said, "Man, you with me[?]
 We got to do this together."
 Draper then sprung into action himself, striking Norwood repeatedly with the socket wrench.
 This violent scene continued until Norwood lay motionless and dead."

 Arrest and trial

 After the use of Norwood's calling card led police to Rucker, who in turn implicated Williams and Draper.
 Draper was arrested on July 20, 1984.
 During questioning, he gave a full confession to the police.
 A search was conducted of Williams residence, and Norwood's jacket was found.
-Williams surrendered to the police on July 23, 1984 and although Draper was in protective custody, was able to send several letters urging Draper to change his story.
+Williams surrendered to the police on July 23, 1984, and although Draper was in protective custody, was able to send several letters urging Draper to change his story.
 Draper instead turned the letters over to the police.

-Williams was convicted of third-degree murder in the death of Hamilton and was sentenced to 27 years, and was convicted of first-degree murder in the death of Norwood and sentenced to death.
+Williams was convicted of third degree murder, theft, and possession of an instrument of crime in the death of Hamilton and was sentenced to 13.5 to 27 years in prison.
+He was convicted of first degree murder in the death of Norwood and sentenced to death.
+For his role in the murder of Norwood, Draper was sentenced to life without the possibility of parole.